Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 There are two key aspects to the Lord’s requirement: “to give up” and “all our own possessions”.

 Many Christians freely say, “I do not regard these things as my own; they are consecrated to the Lord; I am only God’s steward.”
-But there is often little reality of the true spirit and posture intended by the Lord when He tells us to give up all our own possessions.
+But there is often little reality of the spirit and posture intended by the Lord when He tells us to give up all our own possessions.

 Part of the wider issue of consecration and true discipleship

-When we think about “self-life”, we often think of expressions that are obviously negative or repulsive, but it can include areas which are not obviously unacceptable, such as our concerns for others, and our desire to serve God.
+When we think about “self-life”, we often think of expressions that are obviously negative or repulsive, but it can include areas which are not obviously unacceptable, such as our concerns for others and our desire to serve God.

-Our attitude towards material wealth can reveal to us how real our profession of faith is.
-If we say we are submitted to the Lord but we are not truly obedient to Him in the area of material wealth, it shows there is deficiency in our submission to the lordship of Christ.
+If we say we are submitted to the Lord and yet we are not truly obedient to Him in the area of material wealth, then there is a deficiency in our submission to the lordship of Christ.
+If we have the spirit of true discipleship, we would be prepared to literally give up all and follow the Lord when He requires it of us.

 Matthew 4:18-22